 We've previously covered everything you need to know to avoid common Japanese food faux-pas when dining in Japan in our guide, Japanese Table Manners and Dining Etiquette.
-Now, we're covering the essential Japanese restaurant phrases you'll need to know.
+Now, we're covering the essential Japanese restaurant phrases.

 Dining out in Japan is one of the key attractions of this great country, but alas, the language can sometimes present a challenge.
-Even if the restaurant has an English menu, pictures of the dishes, and so on, English speakers can still have miscommunications if they don't know a few key Japanese phrases, especially if there's a specific dietary requirement involved (the Japan Vegan Guide covers essential Japanese phrases specifically for our plant-based friends).
+Even if the restaurant has an English menu, pictures of the dishes, and so on, English speakers can still experience miscommunications if they don't know a few key Japanese phrases, especially if there's a specific dietary requirement involved (the Japan Vegan Guide covers essential Japanese phrases specifically for our plant-based friends).